-Pastels: some of the messiest, but most satisfying products to master.
-Very versatile (they can be used in both drawing and painting), pastels are ideal for adding a touch of colour or texture to your artwork.
+Very versatile, pastels can be used in both drawing and painting.
+They are ideal for adding a touch of colour or texture to your artwork.
 Widely used at one point in art history for creating portraits, today they can be found in a wide range of works and techniques.

 DRY PASTELS - SOFT, HARD OR PENCIL